tanyaleepr/tanyaleepr/README.md

 <h2> About me </h2>

-Bilingual and Multitalented Professional in Software and Cloud Engineering with a passion for community involvement, technology, and self-care.
-Interested in promoting education through the knowledge of various cultures, emerging technology, and software best practices.
+Bilingual and Multitalented Professional with a passion for community involvement, technology, and self-care.
+Interested in promoting education through the knowledge of various cultures, emerging technology, and cybersecurity best practices.

 👉 TWO Full Stack boot camps alumni: Vanderbilt University and 100Devs

-👉 Diplomas: Masters of International Affairs, MIA, Bachelor of Science in Homeland Security, BS, Associate in Business Administration, ABA
+👉 Diplomas: Masters of International Affairs, MIA, Bachelor of Science in Homeland Security, BS, Bachelor of Cybersecurity and Information Assurance, BCIA, Associate in Business Administration, ABA

 👉Certifications:
-AWS Cloud Practitioner (December 2022)
+AWS Cloud Practitioner
-Microsoft Azure AZ-900 (May 2023)
+Microsoft Azure AZ-900
+CompTIA A+

 👉 Favorite Programming Languages:
 TypeScript and Python

 👉 Favorite Frameworks and Libraries:
-React, Node, Tailwind CSS, SASS
+React, Node, and SASS

 👉 Favorite Databases:
 MySQL, MongoDB, and Access